huaweicloud/generator-cloudide-plugin/README.md

     preserveFocus?: boolean;
     /**
      * Extra data passed to the view.
-     * Getting extra data using 'plugin.cloudidePluginApi.getExtData()' in frontend.
+     * Getting extra data using 'plugin.codeartsPluginApi.getExtData()' in frontend.
      */
     extData?: any;
 }